PHYS 2321-03 "Physics 2'' -- Fall 2022

 Turning in Homework You must turn in hardcopies of your homework.
 Please write neatly, circle or box final answers, don't put more than one answer on a given row, and put spaces between problems.
 Engineering paper works well.
 Don't use spiral notebooks unless you remove the frills from each page.

 Practice Quizzes / Self tests will be made available online for each chapter or week of material.
 (See "Self Tests" below.)
-These are multiple choice questions linked through the class web page (not Moodle).
+These are multiple choice questions linked through the class web page (not Canvas).
 The answers can be seen by clicking "Grade".
 I do not see your answers and these do not count towards your grade.

 Quizzes will usually be given every week or two.
-I hope to give most quizzes in-class (allowing about 15 minutes)), but some may be on-line (via Moodle) or take-home.
+I hope to give most quizzes in-class (allowing about 15 minutes)), but some may be on-line (via Canvas) or take-home.
 If you miss a quiz you cannot make it up unless you had an excusable absence.
 Sleeping in is not excused.
 We will try to arrange an in-person make-up at my office (SA 111).
 If we cannot find a time before the graded quizzes are returned to the other students, then you may have to take a 0.
 (For this reason, I will drop your lowest quiz score.)

 Exams will be given roughly every 5 weeks (so that there are 2 plus a final).
 These will weigh most heavily towards your class grade.
 The final exam will be comprehensive, but will emphasize the last 3-5 weeks of material.
-One or more of the exams may be given on Moodle (to save class time).
+One or more of the exams might be given on Canvas (to save class time).
 The same make-up rules used for quizzes apply (see above), but the lowest exam score is not dropped.

 Disruptions You can ask questions during class, but don't interfere with the learning of the students around you with irrelavent chatter.
 Also, don't operate cell phones or laptops without my permission during lectures.
 Try not to arrive late or get up and walk out early (unless you are told to for being disruptive).